fighting332/similarity_commodity_recommendation/README.md

  B. Make a dict: key is category id, value is commodity id.
 All of the commodity id have the same category id.

- C. Jaccard similarity: calculate the similarity of commodity name.
+ C. Jaccard similarity: calculate the similarity of commodity name to sort commodity id in descending order.

  [4] Result: Given the input commodity id, output similarity commodity id with descending score of similarity